 Another option is to include booth elements that are so stunning, visitors want to share photos on social media.
 There are dozens of great examples of this in recent trade shows.
 For instance, the incredible OLED TV booth from LG has earned millions of social media and press mentions and views since it debuted at CES® 2019.

-Experiential booths can do amazing things for lead generation, but be aware of these potential problems:
+Experiential activations within exhibits can do amazing things for lead generation, but be aware of these potential problems:

 They’re More Resource-Intensive

 There’s no doubt that an experiential booth is more engaging, more interesting, and more eye-catching than lonely display stands in an exhibit.
 The flipside is it may require more resources than the average booth design.

 - The design and build for an experiential booth may be more expensive.